sv222/cloud-engineer-interview-questions/README.md

 AWS Serverless Application Model (SAM) is a framework for building and deploying serverless applications on AWS.
 SAM provides a high-level abstraction for serverless applications, which can make it easier to develop and deploy serverless applications.

 To deploy a serverless application using SAM, you first need to create a SAM template.
-A SAM template is a JSON file that defines your serverless application and its resources.
+A SAM template is a JSON or YAML file that defines your serverless application and its resources.

 Once you have created a SAM template, you can deploy your application using the AWS SAM CLI.
 The SAM CLI will create and configure all of the resources that are defined in your SAM template.

 ### Describe AWS Key Management Service (KMS) and its role in encryption.

 AWS Key Management Service (KMS) is a managed service that makes it easy to create and control the cryptographic keys that are used to protect your data.
-KMS uses hardware security modules (HSMs) to protect and validate your AWS KMS keys under the FIPS 140-2 Cryptographic Module Validation Program.
+KMS uses hardware security modules (HSMs) validated at FIPS 140-3 Security Level 3 under the Cryptographic Module Validation Program to protect and validate your AWS KMS keys.

 KMS plays a crucial role in encryption by providing a centralized and secure way to manage encryption keys.
 This helps to ensure that your data is always encrypted at rest and in transit, and that only authorized users have access to your encryption keys.